wkemilylau/3g3lab/docs/_sources/index.rst.txt

 Feedback
 ========

-This is the first year that we are running this lab in python.
-Inevitably, there will be mistakes and many areas that can be improved.
-Therefore, if you run into any issues, spot any typos, find parts of the documentation that is unclear, or just have nay feedback in general, please do let us know (by email or during the office hours).
+If you run into any issues, spot any typos, find parts of the documentation that is unclear, or just have nay feedback in general, please do let us know (by email or during the office hours).
-Your comments and suggestions will be most appreaciated!
+Your comments and suggestions will be most appreciated!

 LAB API